 After many months of hopelessness and despair, finally there is good news on the horizon.
-Two vaccines against COVID-19 by Pfizer and Moderna have been approved.
+Three vaccines against COVID-19 by Pfizer, Moderna and Johnson & Johnson have been approved.
 Several more are in development and may get approval in 2021.
 These vaccines have the potential to end the pandemic if enough people receive both injections of either one.

 Several of our patients have asked about these vaccines as they relate to migraine.
 Here, we will try to address some of these frequently asked questions using the information currently available.